froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 ## How to use

-To make a hardlink or symbolic link, run the PowerShell script with `run.ps1`.
+To make a hardlink or symbolic link, run the PowerShell script with:
-Note that you need to make configuration in advance if the configuration is not ready! (if so you can refer to `Making a template for config file`

-The utility will automaticaly escalate the program and try to start with administrative privileges.

 ```plain
 ./run.ps1
 ```

+Note that you need to make configuration in advance if the configuration is not ready! (if so you can refer to `Making a template for config file` section)

+The utility will automaticaly escalate the program and try to start with administrative privileges.

-or you can launch the program without opening terminal, it's really useful!
+or you can launch the program without opening a terminal, it's really useful!

 ![images/20230406010001.png](./images/20230406010001.png)

-Then prompt will ask whether you want to open the config file, you can answer `y`, `n`, or just pressing enter (in this case it is equivalent as you answer `y`)
+Then prompt will ask whether you want to open the config file, you can answer `y`, `n`, or just pressing enter key (in this case it is equivalent as you answer `y`)

 ```plain
 Do you want to open notepad to edit the configuration?
 [Y/n]: y
 ```

-Edit your config file with the editor you preferred, close it as you finished ― That's it!
+Edit your config file with the editor you preferred, close it as you finished editing ― That's it!

 ![images/20230406010745.png](./images/20230406010745.png)

 ### Making a template for config file

-You can easily prepare your new configuration by this command below (btw my apologies for bad naming for a subcommand)
+You can easily prepare your new configuration file executing this command

-Executing this command, for example, will make new configuration as `foo.json`.
+below:

 ```
 php src/main.php newconfig foo.json
 ```

+In this example a new configuration file will be made as `foo.json`.
+(btw my apologies for bad naming for a subcommand)

 ## Setting